4chain-ag/spv-wallet-go-client-v2/examples/README.md

 * create-xpub-as-admin:                   Create xPub as Admin.
 * default:                                Display all available tasks.
 * delete-contact-as-admin:                Delete contact with a given ID as Admin.
-* delete-invitation-as-admin:             Delete invitation with a given ID as Admin.
 * fetch-contacts-as-admin:                Fetch contacts page as Admin.
 * fetch-user-contact-by-paymail:          Fetch user contact by given paymail.
 * fetch-user-contacts:                    Fetch user contacts page.